 Warm-up the engine at 800 to 1200 RPM for not more than two minutes in warm weather, four minutes in cold weather.
 Avoid prolonged idling at low RPM as this practice may result in fouled spark plugs.
-The magnetos should be checked at 2200 RPM and with propeller in high RPM, the drop should not exceed 125 RPM.
+The magnetos should be checked at 2000 RPM with 15" MP and the propeller in high RPM, the drop not to exceed 125 RPM.
 The engine is warm enough for take-off when the throttle can be opened without the engine faltering.